jsigamony/DocPal/README.md

-# URDUx Doc-Chat 👁‍🗨
+# URDUx DocPal 👁‍🗨

-URDUx Doc-Chat is a cutting-edge document interaction tool that leverages the power of AI to revolutionize how you extract information from PDF documents.
+URDUx DocPal is a cutting-edge document interaction tool that leverages the power of AI to revolutionize how you extract information from PDF documents.
 Say goodbye to endless scrolling and hello to instant, accurate answers!

 ## 🚀 Features